-Search underway for scuba diver from Bellevue missing in Deception Pass park
+Search underway for scuba diver missing in Bowman Bay

-MOUNT VERNON — The Skagit County Sheriff’s Office is searching for a 67-year-old Bellevue man who went missing while scuba diving in Bowman Bay at Deception Pass State Park.
+MOUNT VERNON, Wash.
+(AP) — The Skagit County Sheriff’s Office is searching for a 67-year-old Bellevue man who went missing while scuba diving in Deception Pass State Park’s Bowman Bay.

-The man, an experienced scuba diver, and his wife were in a small boat in Bowman Bay Sunday when the man dived into the water, according to a news release from the Sheriff’s Office.
+The man, an experienced scuba diver, and his wife were in a small boat in Bowman Bay Sunday when the man dove into the water, according to a news release from the Sheriff’s Office.
 The man’s wife waited about 30 minutes for the man to resurface but he never did, the Skagit Valley Herald reported.

 The Island County Sheriff’s Office, the Coast Guard and park rangers responded to assist the Skagit County Sheriff’s Office in the search.

-During its response, the Coast Guard alerted other mariners in the area to be on the lookout for the man, said Petty Officer Michael Clark.
+During its response, the Coast Guard alerted other mariners in the area to be on the lookout for the man, said Petty Off.
+Michael Clark.
 A Coast Guard crew that was training near Bellingham was diverted to the area, and a Coast Guard cutter and helicopter were also deployed, Clark said.

 After about four hours of searching Sunday, the search was suspended, Clark said.